 - Katheryn Lyons – Former Head Girls Basketball Coach at Westchester Academy; played for Coach Robinson at Bishop McGuinness.

-- Calvin Davis – Head Girls Basketball Coach at Winston-Salem Prep Academy; part of Coach Robinson’s club program.
+- Calvin Davis – Former Head Girls Basketball Coach at Winston-Salem Prep Academy; part of Coach Robinson’s club program.

 - Andrew Porter – Head Girls Basketball Coach at A.L.
 Brown HS; played for Coach Robinson at Starmount HS.